create3000/x_ite/docs/_posts/components/EnvironmentalSensor/TransformSensor.md

 ### SFNode [in, out] **targetObject** NULL <small>[X3DGroupingNode|X3DShapeNode]</small>

-TargetObject is the movable geometry represented by any valid X3DGroupingNode or X3DShapeNode which may enter or exit the box.
+*targetObject* is the movable geometry represented by any valid X3DGroupingNode or X3DShapeNode which may enter or exit the box.

 ## Description